cometa-rocks/cometa_documentation/cometa_actions.md

     </tr>
     <tr>
         <td>Run Javascript function "{function}"</td>
-        <td>Run a JavaScript function in the current browser context, if some value is retuned from the function it will be saved as %js_return which can later be used in co.meta.</td>
+        <td>Run a JavaScript function in the current browser context, if some value is returned from the function it will be saved as %js_return which can later be used in co.meta.</td>
         <td>
         <code>
         Run Javascript function "return "$myCometaVariable".replace(/[^0-9]+/, "");" <br />